varunpalanisamy/Gesture-Recognition-Web-App-2/README.md

 ## Technologies Used

 - **Flask**: A micro web framework for Python.
-- **PyTorch**: An open-source machine learning library used for training and inference of the model.
+- **TensorFlow**: An open-source machine learning library used for training and inference of the model.
-- **OpenCV**: For handling image capture and processing (if used).
+- **OpenCV**: For handling image capture and processing.
-- **PIL**: Python Imaging Library to handle image transformations.
+- **MediaPipe**: A framework for building multimodal applied machine learning pipelines.
+- **NumPy**: Fundamental package for scientific computing in Python.

 ## Getting Started